atolat/algorithms-lc/System Design/Fundamentals/README.md

   - Scaling for data size, throughput, bulky service time, availability, geolocation and data hotspots also meant to satisfy SLOs.
 - **Service Level Agreement**: An explicit/implicit contract with your users on what the SLOs are, including consequences of missing/meeting the SLOs (rebate/penalty).

-###### Latency vs Response Time
+**Latency vs Response Time**
 - Latency: Duration that request is latent (awaiting service, not actually being served).
 Depends on 3 components:
   - Transmission Time = (Size of message/Bandwidth)
   - Propogation Delay = (Distance/Speed of light)
   - Queuing Delay
 - Response Time (for client): Latency (round trip time) + Service time (at server)

-###### Reverse and Forward Proxy
+**Reverse and Forward Proxy**
 - A proxy is an intermediary between client and server.
 It defers all the work to the servers behind it.
 - Reverse Proxy (server-side proxy) - it acts on behalf of the server.
   - load balancer
   - decryption and encryption within the private n/w
 - Forward Proxy (client-side proxy) - forwards client's request into the public internet from the client.
 Multiple clients share a forward proxy (super client).
   - web cache
   - content filtering - clients unauthorized to access certain web content.

-###### Load Balancing
 **Why use LB?**
-- Increase throughput - handles 10x - 100x (100k - 1M qps) requests compared to app servers.
+- **Increase throughput** - handles 10x - 100x (100k - 1M qps) requests compared to app servers.
   - Policies:
     - Round Robin
     - Least number of active connections
     - Least response time
     - Weighted RR
     - Random RR
     - Hashing
-- Increase availability
+- **Increase availability, reduce response time**
     - Heartbeat/Healthcheck for app servers
     - Take servers down servers one by one for upgrades
+  - Local
     - Passive Backup LB (different machines - same IP) to prevent single point of failure.
+  - Global
-- Multiple Active LBs with different IPs - DNS service returns different IP addresses to client (DNS-based LB).
+    - DNS-based LB: Multiple Active LBs with different IPs - DNS service returns different IP addresses to client.
+    - IP Anycast: Multiple active LBs with same IP in different datacenters.
+Client request is directed to nearest router with the same Anycast IP addr (closest router - Dijkstra's algorithm).

+### Replication
+- **Single Leader Data Replication**
+  - All writes go to a single replica - leader/primary/master
+  - Other replicas are followers
+  - Leader records all the write changes in a change log
+  - Each follower follows change log to synchronize data
+  - Read requests can be served by any replica
+  - If the leader fails, a new node is elected as leader.
+  - ISSUE: Reads may sometimes see stale data until replication is completed.(INCONSISTENCY)
+  - Eventually, the followers catch up with the leader (EVENTUAL CONSISTENCY - replication lag)
+  - Strong Consistency - When clients can't tell the system is replicated.
+- **Multileader Data Replication**
+  - One leader in each datacenter.
+  - Use timestamps to achieve eventual consistency with respect to conflicting writes.
+- **Leaderless Replication**
+  - instead of a leader being the source of truth, a simple majority of replicas can be the source of truth.
+  - when writing, send the write request to all replicas
+  - once a majority of them ack the write, consider it successful
+  - when reading, ask for everyone's opinion and take the majority view
+  - what if one of the replicas fail?
+    - add a timestamp to writes to discern the truth
+  - N = number of replicas
+  - W = number of replicas that need to ack the write request (write quorum)
+  - R = number of replicas that need to ack the read request (read quorum)
+  - As long as as R + W > N, we can figure out the true value.
+  - For N = 3
+    - W = 2, R = 2 -> Most fault tolerant.
+If one of the nodes fails, we can still get a successful read/write operation.
+    - W = 3, R = 1 -> Writes take more time
+    - W = 1, R = 3 -> Reads take more time
+- **CAP Theorem**
+  - When a distributed system is (network) partitioned, it can either be consistent (CP) or available (AP).
+  - Consistent+Available(CA) is not a distributed system.
+- **Content Distribution Networks**
+  - Strategy to optimize reads
+  - The client reads from a proxy cache (server-side) - APP + CACHE which stores popular content.
+  - The DB can be in a different datacenter
+  - A CDN is a geographically distributed collection of proxy cache servers.
+- **Cache Reads and Writes**
+    - Cache Aside: Cache and DB are disconnected.
+App layer maintains data synchronization bertween cache and DB.
+    - Read Through Cache: Cacche is responsible for updating itself with DB.
+App reads only from cache.
+If there is a cache miss, cache fetches value from DB and updates itself.
+A write happens in the cache and percolated to the DB through the cache (Write-through).
+Write operations are slow.
+    - Write Back/Write Behind: Writes happen only in cache.
+Data is written to DB from cache periodically or when the entry is evicted from cache.
+Writes are faster here but if the system crashes, there is a chance of stale data in DB.

+### Sharding